jtroo/kanata/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **Version**
-The kanata version prints in the log on startup, or can also print by passing the `--version` flag.
+The kanata version prints in the log on startup, or you can also print it by passing the `--version` flag when running on the command line.

 **Relevant kanata configs**
 E.g. defcfg, defsrc, deflayer, defalias items.
 If in doubt, feel free to include your entire config.

 **To reproduce**
-Steps to reproduce the behavior
+Steps to reproduce the behaviour.

 **Expected behavior**
 A clear and concise description of what you expected to happen.

+**Debug logs**
+If you think it might help with a non-obvious issue, run kanata from the command line and pass the `--debug` flag.
+This will print more info.
+Include the relevant log outputs this section if you did so.

 **Operating system**
 Linux or Windows?